JSGitHubbing/DevopsChallenge/README.md

 Q: How can I log in in Jenkins?

-A: Use the default username/password *admin/password1*
+A: Use the default username/password *admin/admin*, you can see the configuration in the [Dockerfile](images_dockerfiles/Dockerfile.jenkins)

 ## Authors ✒️
 [Contributor list](https://github.com/JSGitHubbing/DevopsChallenge/contributors)